-This is a Phase 3 randomized, open-label, multicenter study of RDV therapy in participants with moderate COVID-19.
+This is a Phase 3 randomized, open-label, multicenter study of RDV therapy in participants with severe COVID-19.

-Treatment Groups
+Groups

-For Part A, approximately 600 participants who met all eligibility criteria were randomized in a 1:1:1 ratio into one of the following treatment groups:
+For Part A, approximately 400 participants who met all eligibility criteria and who were not mechanically ventilated were randomized in a 1:1 ratio into one of the following treatment groups:

-- Treatment Group 1: continued SOC therapy together with intravenous (IV) RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, and 5 - Treatment Group 2: continued SOC therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, 5, 6, 7, 8, 9, and 10 - Treatment Group 3: continued SOC therapy
+- Treatment Group 1: continued standard of care therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, and 5 - Treatment Group 2: continued standard of care therapy together with IV RDV 200 mg on Day 1 followed by IV RDV 100 mg on Days 2, 3, 4, 5, 6, 7, 8, 9, and 10

-Part B will be enrolled after enrollment to Part A is complete.
-In Part B, an additional approximately 1000 new participants who meet all of the eligibility criteria will be enrolled to receive:
+Part B will enroll new participants on mechanical ventilation and, after enrollment to Part A is complete, any additional participants.
+In Part B, up to an additional approximately 5600 participants who meet all of the eligibility criteria will be enrolled, based on whether they are mechanically ventilated at enrollment, to receive: